ibm-cloud-docs/account/ts_accessing.md

  * Ensure that you enter a fully qualified email address for the IBMid.
  {: tsResolve}
- * If you are an {{site.data.keyword.BluSoftlayer_full}} user with an {{site.data.keyword.BluSoftlayer_full}} ID, you must switch to IBMid authentication in the {{site.data.keyword.slportal}} in each account that you have access to before you can log in by using IBMid authentication.
+ * If you are a SoftLayer user with a SoftLayer ID, you must switch to IBMid authentication in the customer portal in each account that you have access to before you can log in by using IBMid authentication.
  For more information, see [Switching to IBMid](/docs/account/softlayerlink.html).